lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ### Encrypted Values
 {: id="sect-5.2.2"}

-Where encrypted data like, private keys, certificates, POP challenges, or revocation passphrase is sent in PKI messages it is RECOMMENDED to use EnvelopedData structure.
+When encrypted data like private keys, certificates, POP challenges or revocation passphrase is sent in PKI messages it is RECOMMENDED to use the EnvelopedData structure.
 In some cases this is accomplished by using the EncryptedKey data structure instead of EncryptedValue.

 ~~~~ asn.1
   EncryptedKey ::= CHOICE {